lzaugg/docker-flink-taskmanager/README.md

 - a convenient way to configure flink through environment variables (`FLINK_CONF`,..)
 - patched version of Flink 1.0.1 with akka 2.4.4 to support NATed netty with bind hostname and exposed hostname (check tag of docker image!)

-It's based on the same image as the JobManager.
-For more information about the purpose of this build definition and more information just have a look at the JobManagers README.
+*Important*: It's based on the same image as the JobManager.
+For more information about the purpose of this build definition and more information just have a look at the JobManagers README [lzaugg/flink-jobmanager].

 Quick Start
 -------------